mobarski/morty/README.md

 | dot    | (n--)      |         |      | print number from top of the stack and one space |
 | echo   | (w--)      |         |      | print word from top of the stack                 |

-Word is a short string (0-4 characters) encoded as an integer value.
+Word is a short string (0-3 characters OR 0-4 ???) encoded as an integer value.
 Words are intended mainly for VMs without propper string support.

 ### ALU - arithmetic